-14. What other procedures must be followed during the COVID-19 pandemic?
+14. What other procedures must be followed to ensure the safe administration of COVID-19 vaccines?

 Pharmacy professionals should continue to follow the guidelines set out by public health officials.
 Pharmacies have a shared responsibility for informing and educating the public on COVID-19, including promoting infection prevention and control measures.
 Resources can be found on the Ontario College of Pharmacists website as well as Ministry Guidance at this website.